mw0/gcp/readme.md

 where &lang;<em>h</em>(<em>x</em>)&rang; is the ensemble average path length required to isolate point <em>x</em>.
 Typically, scores < 0.5 indicate nothing unusual, while scores > 0.6 suggest an outlier.
-The significance of particular scores, however, depend upon the homogeneity of the bulk of the sample, which here will be dependent to some degree on the choice for the high-level features of the image.
+The significance of particular scores, however, depends upon the homogeneity of the bulk of the sample, which here will be dependent to some degree on the choice for the high-level features of the image.

 ## The Deep Convolution Neural Network

-Not long ago it might take a team of experts to engineer useful features for images to use in machine learning applications.
+Not long ago it might take a team of experts to engineer useful features from images to use in machine learning applications.
-Recently, however, deep convolution neural networks (DCNNs) have been created which generate strongly-relevant high-level features automatically; as a network is trained to classify images, weights for neurons in the final layers contain information about structure in images that best allow for discrimination between the classes.
+Recently, deep convolution neural networks (DCNNs) have been created which generate strongly-relevant high-level features automatically.
+As a network is trained to classify images, weights in the final layers contain information about structure that best allow for discrimination between the classes.

 Today, a number of models are made available via commercial products, or through academic repositories.
 The [Caffe Project](http://caffe.berkeleyvision.org/) at U.C.
 Berkeley's Vision and Learning Center is a very fast deep learning framework, and specs for a variety of models are available through their [Model Zoo](http://caffe.berkeleyvision.org/model_zoo.html).
 We have obtained their BVLC Reference CaffeNet model&sup2; ("AlexNet"), with weights pre-trained on 1.2 million images from the ImageNet LSVRC-2010 data set.

-For our image anomaly framework, we insert re-sized images, with training image average pixel intensities subtracted, into the DCNN.
+For our image anomaly framework, we insert re-sized images into the DCNN, after subtracting average pixel intensities for the entire training set.
 Feature weights at the final three fully-connected layers ('fc6', 'fc7' and 'fc8') are extracted, and separately inserted into the Isolation Forest analyzer.
+For fc6 and fc7 there are 4096 feature weights.
-Weights from the last of these layers corresponds to the 1000 probabilities assigned to each of the 1000 ImageNet classes; in this case they represent classes, rather than high-level features.
+Weights from fc8 correspond to the 1000 probabilities assigned to each of the 1000 ImageNet classes; in this case they represent classes, rather than high-level features.
 Anomaly scores for each image are separately calculated using the 3 sets of weights.
-The images presented to the user are ranked according to 'fc7' scores.
+The images presented to the user are ranked according to fc7 scores.

 &sup2;[Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton. ~Imagenet classification with deep convolutional neural networks.~ Advances in neural information processing systems, 2012](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf)